After completing seven years of undergraduate and graduate

 cutting large glass panels.

-As an exercise, I set a goal to
+At first, set a goal to

 recreate the Victorian style cut glass